BMW M6: M6 GT3

+The BMW M6 GT3 at the 2016 Goodwood Festival of Speed.

 Around the start of 2015, BMW Motorsport began developing a replacement for the successful BMW Z4 GT3 which already had been in action since 2010, where they selected the M6 as the base model.
 Throughout the year, the factory engineered the M6 to match FIA GT3 specifications.
 Emphasis was placed on safety with BMW Motorsport producing an "FIA-approved safety cell in accordance with the very latest safety standards".
 Unlike the Z4 GT3, which used an engine derived from the BMW M3, the engine of the M6 GT3 was virtually unchanged from that of the production model of the M6 (and the BMW M5).
 The engine only faced some modifications for use in motorsport.
 In May 2015, at Dingolfing, BMW works driver Jörg Müller drove the M6 GT3 on its first roll-out to contribute a milestone to its development, and later the M6 GT3 was revealed near the end of the year.

 The M6 GT3 showed its success on its debut year in 2016 when Rowe Racing clinched overall victory at the 2016 24 Hours of Spa with BMW works drivers Philipp Eng, Maxime Martin, and Alexander Sims at the wheel.
 The car also saw success in championships around the world, with wins in the VLN, Italian GT Championship, and Super GT Championship.

 M6 GTLM

+The BMW M6 GTLM at Circuit of the Americas.

 The BMW M6 GTLM is the racing version of the M6 created to participate in the IMSA WeatherTech SportsCar Championship and intended to replace the BMW Z4 GTE.
 The cars are entered by BMW Team RLL, debuting in 2016, with no wins in its debut season.
 The car would earn four class wins during the 2017 season before being replaced by the BMW M8 GTE for 2018.